DerwenAI/strwythura/README.md

   3. Analyze _named entity recognition_ (NER) to extract candidate entities from noun phrase spans.
   4. Analyze _relation extraction_ (RE) to extract relations between pairwise entities.
   5. Perform _entity linking_ (EL) leveraging the ER results.
-  6. Promote the extracted entities and relations up to the semantic overlay.
+  6. Promote the extracted entities and relations up to the semantic layer.

 Of course many vendors suggest using a _large language model_ (LLM) as a _one-size-fits-all_ (OSFA) "black box" approach for extracting